 The ciudad perdida aka “Lost City” can also be found in this region but it can only be accessed by doing a challenging 5 day trek through the jungle.
 Beside the tour packages offered by G Adventures (incl. accommodation before and after the trek) which you can find further down you also have the option to book it in Santa Marta – if you do so please make sure to only go with established operators who have the special permits and agreements from the local tribes to do so.
 The standard price for this hike is at about 300€ for the complete package.

-More personal recommendations for this region can be found here:
+My personal Colombia Tips for this region can be found here:

 - my Video-Guide for the Santa Marta region